-Hibernian Supporters Limited (HSL) is a group of over 1,700 ordinary Hibs supporters.
-We care passionately about our Club and want to give more financial support to the Club we love dearly.
-These supporters are the owners of HSL, which is a Company Limited by Guarantee.
-The sole purpose of HSL is to help improve our Club.
+Hibernian Supporters Limited is a group of around 4,000 ordinary Hibs supporters.
+We care passionately about our Club and want to give more financial support to the club we love dearly.
+These supporters are the owners of Hibernian Supporters, which is a Company Limited by Guarantee.
+The sole purpose of Hibernian Supporters is to help improve our club.

 We enjoy the full support of the widely recognised group, Supporters Direct Scotland.
-HSL is independently owned by our Members, and five of our seven Directors are appointed by our Members.
+Hibernian Supporters is independently owned by our Members, and five of our seven Directors are appointed by our Members.

 Leeann Dempster was appointed Chief Executive of Hibernian FC in June 2014.
 She took up the post after several successful seasons of leading Motherwell FC, including achieving two runner-up slots, a third place slot, and top-half finishes in all five full seasons in which she was in charge .
 As well as her record in providing successful football leadership, Leeann’s commitment to greater community engagement was a key driver in her appointment.